 A cancer diagnosis is a frightening time for anyone.
 It can be filled with emotional distress, anxiety and many unanswered questions, as well as physical discomfort and alienation.
 Family, friends and caregivers may also find that supporting a cancer patient is a challenging time and they may be seeking support services as well.

-The Cancer Center offers a variety of services to assist patients and their families to help navigate the challenges that are presented by a cancer diagnosis, cancer survivorship, the risk of inherited cancer and other cancer-related situations.
-As well, the Cancer Center is connected to several community, cultural and faith-based organizations that enable us to make our comprehensive cancer services more accessible to the community.
+The Oncology (Cancer) Clinic offers a variety of services to assist patients and their families to help navigate the challenges that are presented by a cancer diagnosis, cancer survivorship, the risk of inherited cancer and other cancer-related situations.
+As well, the Oncology (Cancer) Clinic is connected to several community, cultural and faith-based organizations that enable us to make our comprehensive cancer services more accessible to the community.

 Cancer treatment and side effects are often unpleasant and sometimes come with a degree of discomfort and pain.
 It is our responsibility as health practitioners to provide our cancer patients with every manner of comfort and care as they withstand this journey.
 Our pain specialists are trained to develop a course of action that is less interventional and most beneficial.